AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 * Creating Deep Data-Based Reactionary AI Player Model

-  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 ## Data-To-Action Optimization Players

 * Creating Simple Reward-Maximization-Based AI Player Model

   * May outcompete real players.

-  * Minimal implementation takes a minimum of 1 hour using DataPredict™, especially if custom actions are associated with the model's output.

 * Creating Deep Reward-Maximization-Based AI Player Model